-Activity to strengthen our risk culture and better embed the use of the ORMF was further implemented in 2016.
-In particular, the use of the three lines of defence model.
+Activity to strengthen our risk culture and better embed the use of the new ORMF, particularly the three lines of defence model, was a key focus in 2017.

-The First Line of Defence owns the risk and is responsible for identifying, recording, reporting, managing the risks and ensuring that the right controls and assessments are in place to mitigate these risks.
-The Second Line of Defence sets the policy and guidelines for managing the risks and provides advice, guidance and challenge to the First Line of Defence on effective risk management.
+The first line of defence owns the risk and is responsible for identifying, recording, reporting, managing the risks and ensuring that the right controls and assessments are in place to mitigate these risks.
+The second line of defence sets the policy and guidelines for managing the risks and provides advice, guidance and challenge to the first line of defence on effective risk management.

-The Third Line of Defence is Internal Audit which independently ensures we are managing risk effectively.
+The third line of defence is Internal Audit which independently ensures we are managing risk effectively.